emilours/CatLoversHUB/README.md

 ## Acknowledgements

  - [CAT API](https://thecatapi.com/) : sign up to get an API key and create credentials for free
- - [JOKE API FOR DEV](https://v2.jokeapi.dev/) : not need for api key to use it, it's public
+ - [JOKE API FOR DEV](https://v2.jokeapi.dev/) : no need for api key to use it, it's public